A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Empirical Analysis of the 107th U.S. Senate

 How, then, were the different senator groups able to find common ground in order to avoid stalemate?
-Clues can be found in the definition of the other two latent bill groups uncovered by our model --- the groups we have labeled ``Bipartisan Resolutions'' and ``Popular \& Uncontroversial'' in both Figures~\ref{fig:block} and~\ref{fig:billgroup}.
-The former is particularly illuminating: its topical composition almost mirrors that of the ``Contentious Bills'' (i.e., it is comprised of pieces of legislation that deal with controversial public social programs and economic issues, as indicated by the similar shapes of green and orange polygons in Figure~\ref{fig:billgroup}), but it is likely to be comprised of \emph{resolutions}, rather than bills, thus offering lower-stakes opportunities for presenting bipartisan positions that do not result in codified law.\footnote{Although joint resolutions carry the same weight of bills, in the sense that they could also ultimately become law, many joint resolutions are either just as symbolic as their concurrent or simple counterparts (e.g., constitutional amendments are extremely difficult to ratify) or deal with less permanent matters (e.g., extending appropriation levels until the appropriate bill is passed) than actual bills.
-Thus, we typically refer to them as ``low-stakes'' opportunities for bipartisan work.} Such resolutions, which tend to be sponsored by more senior members (such as SJ 107 4, sponsored by Fritz Hollings (D-SC), which proposed a constitutional amendment to regulate campaign expenditures; see Table~\ref{tab:topbills2} of the Appendix for more such examples), offer opportunities to build bridges across partisan and experience divides without incurring the costs associated with creating laws.
+Clues can be gleaned in the definition of the other two latent bill groups uncovered by our model --- the groups we have labeled ``Bipartisan Resolutions'' and ``Uncontroversial Bills'' in both Figures~\ref{fig:block} and~\ref{fig:billgroup}.
+The former is particularly illuminating: its topical composition almost mirrors that of the ``Contentious Bills'' (i.e., it is comprised of pieces of legislation that deal with controversial public social programs and economic issues, as indicated by the similarly-proportioned shapes of green and orange polygons in Figure~\ref{fig:billgroup}), but it is likely to be comprised of \emph{resolutions} (primarily concurrent and simple), rather than bills --- thus offering lower-stakes opportunities for presenting bipartisan positions that do not result in codified law.
+Such resolutions, which exclude continuing resolutions and are often sponsored by more senior senators, offer opportunities to build bridges across partisan divides without incurring the costs associated with creating laws.
+Table S.3 in the Online SI contains the top pieces of legislation in the group.